 Norwegian (Kongebarnet, in Norwegian Kongebarnet)

 Swedish (Den Sorte Safir in Swedish Den Svarta Safiren)

 Dutch (Troldmandens søn, in Dutch De zoon van de tovennaar)

-French (Spinder – a short story)
+French (Spinder – a short story called Fileuses in French)

-Most of this site is in Danish, my native language, but if you’re interested in knowing more about my writing you might look here:
+If you are a publisher, and you’re interested in knowing more about my writing you might look here:

 www.danishliterarymagazine.dk – autumn 10 and autumn 08 (archive)